Organic Agapanthus africanus 'Dr. Brouwer' - African lily

 The agapanthus comes from South Africa and belongs to the Liliaceae family.

-Please note, you are buying bare roots!
+Please note, you are buying tubers!

 Organic Agapanthus 'Dr. Brouwer' - Skal NL-BIO-01 certified: 109459